lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 The concept of "anti-cure" refers to a critical stance or perspective against the idea of curing disabilities.
 This viewpoint is rooted in the social model of disability, which suggests that disability is not solely defined by an individual's physical or mental condition but is also significantly shaped by societal barriers and attitudes.

+When I first read about the idea of anti-cure, I was shocked because I know this would be such a controversial if it is mentioned in China.

 An ideal society embracing the spirit of anti-cure prioritizes challenging ableism and enhancing accessibility through comprehensive societal reform.
 This involves the widespread adoption of universal design principles, ensuring that all public spaces, technologies, and services are accessible to everyone, thereby eliminating physical and digital barriers that exclude individuals with disabilities.
 Education systems, workplaces, and healthcare services would adopt inclusive practices, recognizing and accommodating the diverse needs and abilities of all individuals.
 Efforts to challenge ableism would be embedded in all sectors of society, from media representation to policy-making, actively working to dismantle prejudices and stereotypes that marginalize people with disabilities.
 Awareness and education campaigns would also play a crucial role in shifting societal attitudes, fostering a culture of respect, equality, and appreciation for diversity.

-Moreover, this society would guarantee the autonomy and choice of individuals with disabilities, allowing them to lead lives according to their preferences and decisions, free from paternalism or coercion.
+Moreover, this society should guarantee the autonomy and choice of individuals with disabilities, allowing them to lead lives according to their preferences and decisions, free from paternalism or coercion.
 By centering the experiences and voices of individuals with disabilities, this society would not only challenge ableism but also celebrate and value disability as a natural and integral aspect of human diversity.

 ### The Question of Omniscient Perspective